 Warmup

-• Dynamic drills: leg swings, A-skips, high knees
+- Dynamic drills: leg swings, high knees, butt kicks, A-skips

 Main Set